adam-takacs-sec/Cybersecurity-Portfolio/Security Levels in Action - Real Attack & Defense Scenarios/01_Scenario_1_Weak_Endpoint.md

 # 🟥 Scenario 1 — Weak Endpoint
-**Attacker gains access due to weak credentials and ineffective security visibility**
+**I gained access due to weak credentials and ineffective security visibility**

 ---

 ## 🟦 Environment Overview — Initial State

-Before the attack begins, the Windows Server endpoint is intentionally left in a weak, low-maturity security state.
+Before I began the attack, the Windows Server endpoint was intentionally left in a weak, low-maturity security state.

-Although the operating system is **Windows Server 2022**, it is treated purely as an **endpoint / workstation**, not as a hardened enterprise server.
+Although the operating system is **Windows Server 2022**, I treated it purely as an **endpoint / workstation**, not as a hardened enterprise server.

 This setup represents a **small logistics company** with limited security maturity, no SOC team, and no active detection or response processes.